TheDomcio/WonderfulPolishLanguage/README.md

 - [Language Tool](https://languagetool.org) - Great multilingual spelling and grammar checker.
 Useful if you are still not very good at using the comma character in Polish, but it is not perfect, sometimes it may find the necessary comma unnecessary and vice versa (also, this tool does not always handle dialects and archaisms well).
 - [Youglish](https://youglish.com/polish) - brilliant website for improving pronunciation and more.
 As the authors write, there are millions of entries with tracks in the index, after entering a word that interests us,the search engine tries to find a video on YouTube (based on subtitles) in which it is used. ([Word "pingwin" for example]([https://youglish.com/pronounce/pingwin/polish?)).
 - [Encyklopedia PWN](https://encyklopedia.pwn.pl) - Nice encyclopedia.
-- [Diki](https://www.diki.pl) - Very nice English-Polish dictionary.
-Often there are also pictures of nouns.
 - [Słownik polszczyzny XVI wieku](https://spxvi.edu.pl) - A dictionary of Polish language from the XVI century.
 If you would like to sound like a great nobleman, then thanks to knowing these words you will be closer to achieving this.
 - [Słownik staropolski](https://www.staropolska.pl/slownik) - The Old Polish dictionary, a lot of archaic words, will come in handy if you are going to travel in time and communicate with older Polish people.
 - [Słownik staropolski IJP PAN](https://pjs.ijp.pan.pl/sstp.html) - Here you can download many volumes of the Old Polish dictionary and other documents related to the project.
 The site belongs to the Krakow Old Polish language studio.